 Quiz reports help you understand the impact of your training and how much students retain from it.

-The Quiz Reporting add-on for LearnDash can help you generate specialized reports on a per quiz basis or a per student, per quiz basis.
+Apart from the plethora of awesome reporting and analytics capabilities, Reports for LearnDash can help you generate specialized reports on a per quiz basis or a per student, per quiz basis.

 3. How can I generate reports for all elements of my LearnDash LMS?